jakemanger/envfetch/README.md

 )
 ```

-All the above uses of `envfetch` benefit from several built-in optimisations.
-An
+The above uses of `envfetch` benefit from several built-in optimisations.
-explanation of these and how they can benefit you are found [here](https://jakemanger.github.io/envfetch/articles/comparison.html).
+These are explained with in detail, [here](https://jakemanger.github.io/envfetch/articles/comparison.html).

 ### Extending or improving `envfetch`